-- The examiner determines the result of an examination/test as referred to in Article 1.3 sub g. and h. as soon as possible.
+- 1. The examiner determines the result of an examination/test as referred to in Article 1.3 sub g. and h. as soon as possible.
 The following deadlines are in place: - a.
 The ultimate deadline for provisional grades is four weeks after the examination/test.
 Provisional grades must be communicated via SIN Online or CANVAS grade centre. - b.
 The ultimate deadline for registration in OSIRIS of the definitive grades is eight weeks after the examination/test. - c.
-In case a resit takes place within a period of nine weeks after the original examination/test, the ultimate deadline for communicating and registration of the definitive grades is ten days week before the resit. - In deviation from paragraph 1 of this article, the thesis proposal and the thesis report must be assessed within two weeks after submission. - 3.
-In deviation from paragraph 1 of this article, the examiner(s) determine(s) the result of an oral test immediately, and give(s) the student a written notification of the grade. - 4.
+In case a resit takes place within a period of nine weeks after the original examination/test, the ultimate deadline for communicating and registration of the definitive grades is ten days week before the resit. - 2.
+In deviation from paragraph 1 of this article, the thesis proposal and the thesis report must be assessed within two weeks of submission. - 3.
+In deviation from paragraph 1 of this article, the examiner(s) determine(s) the result of an oral test immediately and give(s) the student a written notification of the grade. - 4.
 In the event of force majeure, the Examination Board can permit derogation from the deadlines mentioned in the foregoing paragraphs. - 5.
-The Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) checks compliance with the deadline mentioned in the previous paragraph, and in the event that it is likely to be exceeded, reports this in good time to the chairman of the Examination Board. - 6.
-The examiner reports updated examination and/or test results to the Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM), which then informs the student of this in writing. - 7.
-The Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) is responsible for recording the results of examinations and tests.
+The Student Administration checks compliance with the deadline mentioned in the previous paragraph, and in the event that it is likely to be exceeded, reports this in good time to the chairman of the Examination Board. - 6.
+The examiner reports updated examination and/or test results to the Student Administration, which then informs the student of this in writing. - 7.
+The Student Administration is responsible for recording the results of examinations and tests.
 This Office also records what certificates have been presented to a student.
 No information about recorded data, with the exception of data about the certificates awarded, is given to anyone other than the student, the Examination Board, the directors of the study programme, the Executive Board of the Erasmus University, the student advisor, the student counsellor and the Examination Appeals Board (CBE).
 The Examination Board may decide on derogation from the provisions set out in the last sentence under the consent of the student involved. - 8.
-The involvement of the Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) as referred to in the previous paragraphs is without prejudice to the provisions in this matter as determined by the Executive Board of the Erasmus University. - 9.
+The involvement of the Student Administration as referred to in the previous paragraphs is without prejudice to the provisions in this matter as determined by the Executive Board of the Erasmus University. - 9.
 The written certificate concerning the result of an examination or test contains information about the way in which the student can lodge an appeal with the Examination Appeals Board (CBE).